binnes/mkdocTest/docs/MkDocs.md

     You need to add the search plugin when adding the plugins section.
 The search plugin is added by default if no plugins section is added, but needs to be manually added when a plugins section is created in the configuration file.

 You will see there is an option to provide a subtitle to be placed on the cover page.

+Once the plugin has been added to the MkDocs config file it will be run when a **mkdocs build** command is issued, so each time the static HTML site is built then a new pdf will be created.
+When using **mkdocs serve** the pdf will not be built.

+The default location for the pdf is within the site folder.
+A new folder named **pdf** is create and the pdf file is named **document.pdf**.
+These defaults can be modified by providing additional plugin configuration properties.